schackartk/takeout/README.md

 create functions that help with location related data (e.g. location history, place reviews and ratings).

-The goal project is more of an exercise for myself than to create a tool for others.
+The goal of this project is more of an exercise for myself than to create a tool for others.
 In that spirit though, I am trying to make it relatively robust, for instance through the use of testing.

 ## Installation